O

 Orchid dottybacks belong to the class of ray-finned fishes, Actinopterygii, which comprises over 50% of all vertebrate species alive.

-The dottyback order, Pseudochromidae, are distinguishable from other fish families by the spines in their dorsal fins which number three or less, and also by their partial lateral line organ.
+The dottyback order, Pseudochromidae, is distinguishable from other fish families by the spines in their dorsal fins, which number three or fewer, and also by their partial lateral line organ.

 Appearance